On the 14th March 2018, Project Forum looked at why extreme right-wing ideologies are making a comeback.

 At the forum, the speakers discussed the idea of whether fascism it is making a comeback, what forms this might be taking and which similarities can be seen between these forms all around the world.
 In Slovakia, the most prominent form that the extreme right takes is that of the ultranationalist L’SNS, which currently holds 14 seats in the Slovak parliament.
 Following the double murder of of the investigative journalist Ján Kuciak and his fiancée Martina Kušnírová, this party’s response was to state that: “An international criminal has been executed.”
 Project Forum subsequently asked how a democratic society can resist such nihilism and what leads to this mass of hatred – what is its internal logic and what makes voters trust it?
 The Central European Forum on Fascism thus provided a platform for discussing these questions and for seeking to examine what fascism is like in the eyes of those that are attracted to it.

-(click on the speakers’ names for extended biographical information)
+(click on the speakers’ names for biographical information)

-Roger Griffin is a professor of modern history at Oxford Brookes University and widely acknowledged to be one of the world’s foremost experts on both the socio-historical and ideological dynamics of fascism as well as the relationship of various forms of political and religious fanaticism.
+Roger Griffin is a professor of modern history at Oxford Brookes University.
+He is widely acknowledged to be one of the world’s foremost experts on the socio-historical and ideological dynamics of fascism as well as the relationship of various forms of political or religious fanaticism.
+His publications include The Nature of Fascism (Pinter, 1991), Modernism and Fascism: The Sense of a Beginning under Mussolini and Hitler (Palgrave, 2007), and Terrorist’s Creed: Fanatical Violence and the Human Need for Meaning (Palgrave, 2012).

 Michal Havran is a writer and the founder and editor-in-chief of the Slovak online current-affairs website Jetotak.sk.